oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 3. In this lab, we are going to create an Analytic View of the movie sales data so we can start to analyze it and understand our customers’ purchasing patterns.
-Analytic Views organizes data using a dimensional model, allowing you to easily add aggregations and calculations to data sets and present data in views that can be queried with relatively simple SQL.
+Analytic Views organize data using a dimensional model, allowing you to easily add aggregations and calculations to data sets and present data in views that can be queried with relatively simple SQL.